jasone/sqlive/docs/docs.md

 ```$ echo "create virtual view positive_bal_customers as select * from customer where c_acctbal > 0.0;" | sqlive --data /tmp/test.db
 ```

-In this example, we created a virtual view called `positive_bal_customers` that regroups all the customers with a positive balance.
+In this example, we created a virtual view called 'positive\_bal\_customers' that regroups all the customers with a positive balance.
 Virtual views are always maintained up-to-date by the database, so running a query on them is very fast.
 For example: